 1 row in set (0.02 sec)

-• Create a DLM policy by executing the ALTER TABLE statement.
+Create a DLM policy with ALTER TABLE.

 ALTER TABLE t DLM ADD POLICY test_policy TIER TO TABLE ENGINE=CSV STORAGE=OSS READ ONLY